mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 #### Database User and Permission Configuration

-Here are provided the commands that create a database user dedicated to Debezium Server and that grants the appropriate permissions.
+In this paragraph, the commands that create a database user dedicated to Debezium Server and that grant the appropriate permissions are listed.
 Please, remember to replace `{{DEBEZIUM_DB_USERNAME}}` and `{{DEBEZIUM_DB_PASSWORD}}` with the real values of your use case.

 ```sql